alexsio03/Skinport-Bot/README.md

 ## Setup

 1. If you would like to run this code, you must get a Discord Bot API key and add it to your .env file.
-   This takes could take some work.
+   This could take some work.
 More details can be found here: https://discord.com/developers/applications Clone the repo to begin
 ```bash
 git clone https://github.com/alexsio03/Skinport-Bot